memgraph/docs/products/memgraph/v0.51.0/how_to_guides/use-query-modules-provided-by-memgraph.md

 #### Graph Analyzer

 The purpose of this module is to get more insights about the stored graph.
-To illustrate functionality the following graph will be used.
+To illustrate functionality the following graph will be used:

 ![](../data/graph_analyzer_graph.png)